 The NPS Management Program also includes elements to improve coordination with Tribal agencies, such as Section 2.6 above on interagency cooperation.
 There are many places where water flows between State and Tribal jurisdictions and where rivers define the boundaries between State and Tribal jurisdictions, in which case both jurisdictions may apply.
 In all of these situations, water quality problems identified by a Tribal agency or NMED should be approached from a watershed perspective.
-As stated in Section 2.1 above, WPS will encourage participation of all stakeholders in watershed planning efforts, including from other states, Indigenous nations, Pueblos, and Tribes when watersheds cross jurisdictions into watershed plans when appropriate.
-Beginning in 2023, EPA will accept current EPA-approved Tribal NPS management plans as an alternative to a nine-element WBP.
+As stated in Section 2.1 above, WPS will encourage participation of all stakeholders in watershed planning efforts, including from other states, Indigenous nations, Pueblos, and Tribes when watersheds cross jurisdictional boundaries, and incorporate water quality program materials prepared by these jurisdictions into watershed plans when appropriate.
+Beginning in 2023, EPA will accept current EPA-approved Tribal NPS Management Plans as an alternative to a nine-element WBP.
 States may award CWA Section 319 watershed project funds to CWA Section 319-eligible Tribes to implement projects consistent with these plans.